 Both sides in the dispute are reportedly claiming they have had access to the property for at least 70 years and are its rightful owners.

-The Amazon distribution center potentially planned for the site appears to be a last-mile warehouse, a facility that cuts down on delivery times to customers.
-There are already four last-mile warehouses operating on Long Island and another six planned for the region, not including the Freeport plot.
+The Amazon distribution center potentially planned for the site appears to be a last-mile warehouse, a facility that significantly cuts down on delivery times to customers.
+There are already four last-mile warehouses operating on Long Island and another six are planned for the region, not including the Freeport plot.